 - Be sure to avoid time conflicts.

-- Students are held financially responsible for courses on your record effective the first day of the semester.
+- You are held financially responsible for courses on your record effective the first day of the semester.
 Register before the first day to avoid additional financial responsibility.

 - Utilize DegreeMAP as a degree tracking tool.

-- Please note that when registering for variable credit hours (ranging from 2-12 credits) the registration system defaults to 1.0 credit hours.
+- Please note that when registering for variable credit hours (ranging from 2-12 credits), the registration system defaults to 1.0 credit hours.
 You will need to adjust your credit hours in the Schedule and Options tab on the Register for Classes menu.
-Please follow the instructions under Variable Credit Adjustments on the Registrar's website to update your registration.
+Please follow the instructions under Variable Credit Adjustments on the Office of the Registrar's website to update your registration.

-- Visit the Registrar's website for guidelines on using GWeb to register.
+- Visit the Office of the Registrar's website for guidelines on using GWeb to register.

 There may be times when you are permitted to register for fewer credits than normally required and still be considered a full-time or half-time student for student loan or other purposes.
-This is done using the Half-Time/Full-Time Certification Request form available on the Registrar's website.
-This form needs to be signed by your DGS before being submitted to your CCAS Coordinator, and you must be registered for the term for which you are requesting certification.
+This is done using a Half-Time/Full-Time Certification Request form.
+This form needs to be signed by your DGS before being submitted to your Student Services Coordinator, and you must be registered for the term for which you are requesting certification.
 The only acceptable reasons for requesting certification are:

 - Completing Thesis/Dissertation Research;